sohailbagwan7593-PowerBIDeveloper/Data-Quality-Report-Power-BI/README.md

-# Data-Quality-Report-Power-BI
-Power BI dashboard analyzing 2,000 products for data quality.
-Tracks completeness, duplicates, and missing fields like price.
-Includes filters, quality scores, and detailed records to support data governance and cleanup.
+1. Project Title
+Data Quality and Completeness Report – Power BI

+2. Short Description
-This Power BI dashboard analyzes 2,000 product records to assess master data quality across key dimensions.
-It delivers a clear snapshot of:
+A Power BI dashboard designed to assess and improve the quality of product master data by tracking completeness, duplicates, and missing attributes across 2,000 records.

+3. Tool/Tech Used
+Power BI,
+Advanced Excel

+4. Data Source
+CSV file

+5. Features/Highlights
 Data Quality Score: 87.39%

-Duplicate Count: 449

-Top Missing Attribute: Price (170 entries)

-The report highlights missing fields across attributes like Category, Origin Country, and Release Date, helping teams prioritize cleanup.
-It includes a quality summary showing completeness (86%), uniqueness (88%), and validity (89%), along with a table of high-quality records for benchmarking.

-Interactive filters allow users to explore data by SKU, origin country, product status, category, and meter value.
+Duplicate detection (449 entries)
+Missing field analysis (e.g., Price, Category, Origin Country) Completeness, Uniqueness, Validity metrics
+Interactive filters: SKU, Origin Country, Status, Category, Meter High-quality record benchmarks

+6. Business Problem
+Inconsistent and incomplete product data across systems was affecting reporting accuracy, operational efficiency, and downstream processes.
+The dashboard helps identify and prioritize data cleanup to improve reliability and governance.

+7. Key Q&A
+Which attribute has the most missing values? → Price (170 entries) How many duplicate records exist? → 449
+What is the overall data quality score? → 87.39%
+Which products meet 100% quality standards? → Listed in benchmark table How can users filter and explore the data? → By SKU, category, country, status, and meteralue.
 Designed for data governance and analytics teams, this dashboard supports cleaner reporting, better decision-making, and improved operational efficiency.